 - Controlled entry : the striker plate is activated and the door is locked.
 Access is restricted to those possessing access rights.
 You must then pass your badge near the reader in order to deactivate the striker plate and then open the door

-- Exceptional : for security reasons (evacuation) or special events, the PCC can activate or deactivate a door.
+- Exceptional : for security reasons (evacuation) or special events, the CAE can activate or deactivate a door.
 This happens only exceptionally.

 Coque & Clock accessibility concept

 The doors are controlled under the EPFL “Coque & Clock” general access concept explained below in a simple manner :

 - Coque : Areas in which you must at all times present your badge to open the doors.
 For security reasons, these areas must permanently remain locked to unauthorized people.
 For instance, an example of this would be a laboratory containing hazardous materials.